 We will completely respect your request to maintain the confidentiality of your donation.
 Just let us know that you wish for your gift to remain confidential.
 Please be aware, however, that wills become public record after someone passes.

-You may donate online by credit card, or download a Donation Form to mail in your gift.
-Online credit card donations are the most cost-effective way for MGANL to receive donations.
-When you donate online, MGANL can receive funds faster, without having to spend valuable time and staffing to process checks.
+You may donate online by credit card, or download and print out a Donation Form on our main Donations page, to mail in your gift.
 Online donations can be made at our website.

 Every time you donate a gift of any amount, you will receive a receipt from the MGANL office.
 Online donations will immediately receive a receipt via email, and mailed donations will receive a donation receipt by mail as soon as the gift has been processed.